gecio/gecio.github.io/docs/_imke/accessmanagement/webterminal/index.en.md

 ## popeye

-`popeye` scans Kubernates clusters and provides recommendations for clean, functional deployments.
+`popeye` scans Kubernetes clusters and provides recommendations for clean, functional deployments.
 Simply enter `popeye` on the console and take a look at what's recommended.